pivotal-cf/docs-pks/azure-managed-identities.hbs.md

     ```
     az identity create -g RESOURCE-GROUP -n tkgi-master
     ```
-    Where `RESOURCE-GROUP` is the name of your Tanzu Kubernetes Grid Integrated Edition resource group.
+    Where `RESOURCE-GROUP` is the name of your {{  vars.product }} resource group.
     <br><br>
     For more information about managed identities, see [Create a user-assigned managed identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-cli#create-a-user-assigned-managed-identity) in the Azure documentation.
-1. Assign managed identity access to the Tanzu Kubernetes Grid Integrated Edition resource group by performing the following steps:
+1. Assign managed identity access to the {{  vars.product }} resource group by performing the following steps:
   1. Navigate to the Azure Portal and log in.
-  1. Open the Tanzu Kubernetes Grid Integrated Edition resource group.
+  1. Open the {{  vars.product }} resource group.
   1. Click **Access control (IAM)** on the left panel.
   1. Click **Add role assignment**.
   1. On the **Add role assignment** page, enter the following configurations: